 “I have enough reading to do every night, mom.
 I don’t need another homework assignment.”

-When I took a look at some of the materials and agreed, he was right.
+I took a look at the materials and agreed, he was right.
 They all felt the same.
 Good looking kids, stately buildings and lots of blah, blah, blah.
 When I went up to his room and asked what he wanted from schools, I got an earful.

 7 Key Takeaways for Recruitment Communications